 A value or option that you specify to a program.
 A parameter is sometimes called a switch or an argument.

 partition

-A feature of the operating system that allows you to divide a hard drive into multiple physical sections called partitions.
+You can divide a hard drive into multiple physical sections called partitions with the fdisk command.
 Each partition can contain multiple logical drives.